 Equality and Diversity – The Continued Vision

-The Equality and Diversity Steering Group provides the strategic direction for the organisation and they are supported by the Equality and Diversity Working Group.
-One of the main responsibilities of the working group is to ensure that best practice is adhered to and the systems we have in place are implemented equitably on a Trust wide basis, from employment practices through to service delivery and redesign.
+The Workforce Committee provides the strategic direction for Equality and Diversity within the organisation and they are supported by the Equality and Diversity Working Group.
+One of the main responsibilities of the Workforce Committee is to ensure that best practice is adhered to and the systems we have in place are implemented equitably on a Trust wide basis, from employment practices through to service delivery and redesign.

 The Trust remains an active member of the Regional Equality, Diversity and Human Rights Group, where representatives from local Trusts meet to share ideas and best practice with the aim of ensuring that the northern region works together to achieve a consistent and high level approach to implementing local and national equality and diversity practices.